 Our good friend Marty helped us out by providing vintage pieces to use as serving utensils.
 We just fell in love with the cart that was used to chill the drinks.

 Marty used an enamel ware mug as a scoop for the snack mix, so cute!

 It is so much fun to pull out vintage things and find new purposes for them... look around, you never know what you might find to use at your next party!

-Friday we will catch the ferry in Kingston to head over to Seattle for a day at Pike Place Market.
-Saturday we will watch the cutest small town America parade in Kingston and we will attend the fair in the park.
-Then we'll head back to the house to cook up a fresh seafood bounty, make up a few patriotic cocktails and spark a toast to our fabulous FREEDOM in the most wonderful place on earth, the good ole US of A!
+Then we'll head back to the camp site to cook up a fresh seafood bounty, make up a few patriotic cocktails and spark a toast to our fabulous FREEDOM in the most wonderful place on earth, the good ole US of A!
 Below are some pics of our holiday preparations....